c-rizz/lr_gym/README.md

-Controlling the simulation using these services is not realistic (the real world can not be stopped like the step function does), but they allow to closely approximate the theoretical abstraction used in reinforcement learning.
+Controlling the simulation using these services is not realistic (the real world can not be stopped like the step function does), but they allow to closely approximate the theoretical abstraction of an MDP.

 ## Performance